Senate immigration deal would double number of U.S. border agents

 CRITICS STILL UNHAPPY

-Republican Senator Jeff Sessions of Alabama, an aggressive critic of the bill, mocked the deal even though he has been calling for tougher border enforcement.
+Republican Senator Jeff Sessions of Alabama mocked the deal even though he has called for tougher border enforcement.
 He noted that it was drafted after congressional analysts estimated the bill would trim illegal immigration by just 25 percent.

 "The bill gets in trouble on the floor and they scurry around to get an amendment to throw 20,000 agents ... somewhere on the border in the future, we promise."
 Sessions said, adding that such promises have been made in the past but not honored.